mcmilk/7-Zip-zstd/README.md

 ![File Manager](https://mcmilk.de/projects/7-Zip-zstd/Fileman.png "File Manager with the Listing of an Archiv")
 ![Methods](https://mcmilk.de/projects/7-Zip-zstd/Methods.png "Methods")

-## Zstandard codec Plugin for 7-Zip
+## Zstandard codec Plugin for Mainline 7-Zip

 ### Installation (via plugin)

-1. download the codec archiv from here [7-Zip ZS Releases](https://github.com/mcmilk/7-Zip-zstd/releases)
+1. download the `Codecs.7z` archiv from here [7-Zip ZS Releases](https://github.com/mcmilk/7-Zip-zstd/releases), this archive holds binaries, which are compatible with the Mainline version of [7-Zip]
-2. create a new directory named "Codecs"
-3. put in there the zstd-x32.dll or the zstd-x64.dll, depending on your 7-Zip installation
+2. create a new directory named `Codecs` and put in there the zstd-x32.dll or the zstd-x64.dll, depending on your [7-Zip] installation
    - normally, the x32 should go to: "C:\Program Files (x86)\7-Zip\Codecs"
    - the x64 version should go in here: "C:\Program Files\7-Zip\Codecs"
+3. you could also replace the `7z.dll` directly within `C:\Program Files (x86)\7-Zip`
-4. After this, you may check if the dll is correctly installed via this command: `7z.exe i`
+4. then you may check if the dll is correctly installed via this command: `7z.exe i`

 The output should look like this:
 ```